Music B.A.

 The following course list outlines the general concentration requirements.
 See the list of approved courses relevant to each module.

-MUSC 13 is designed for students with barely any or no music theory experience.
-MUSC 14 (and the Summer Session version of MUSC 14) are meant for students with some music theory experience.
-Students can bypass these requirements by placing into MUSC 30A via the Theory Placement Exam.
-Students may also place directly into MUSC 30A by receiving a final grade of "A" or "A+" in MUSC 14.
+MUSC 14 is meant for students with some experience with Western music theory.
+Students can bypass MUSC 14 by placing directly into MUSC 30A via the Theory Placement Exam.
+Students may also place into MUSC 30A by receiving a final grade of "A" or "A+" in MUSC 14.

-The Theory Placement Exam is offered twice per year: in fall quarter, the Tuesday before classes start; and in the beginning of spring quarter.
+The Theory Placement Exam is offered twice per year: in fall quarter, the Tuesday before classes start; and in the beginning of winter quarter.
 See the Music Department website for exam details.

 5